MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/powerapps-cli.md

 To uninstall Microsoft Power Platform CLI tooling, run the MSI from [here](https://aka.ms/PowerPlatformCLI).

-To uninstall the Visual Studio Code extension, follow the same steps as installing the extension, except this time select uninstall button
+To uninstall the Visual Studio Code extension, follow the same steps as installing the extension, except this time select the uninstall button.

 If you're a Private Preview participant and have an older version of CLI, follow these steps: